 Get Ready; Get Set; Let's Go Around The World For Christmas!

 First stop, we need to make a cereal box suitcase.
-It comes complete with travel stickers and a luggage tag that helps students practice writing their first and last name as well as their address.
+It comes complete with travel stickers and a luggage tag, which helps students practice writing their first and last name as well as their address.

 The Christmas Around The World suitcase is the perfect place to put souvenirs that represent the countries they visit!
 (Completed art projects, maps and papers.)